The Papacy & the Current Crisis

 "If any one presume, which God forbid, to contradict this Our definition, let him be anathema."

 The Catechism of Council of Trent, 1962 edition, Baronius Press, Appendix II pp. 542

 The Current Crisis Defined: The Chair of Peter is Usurped (Stolen)

-As of 2021, there is currently no visible Supreme Pontiff (Pope) functioning in the world.
+As of right now, there is currently no visible Supreme Pontiff (Pope) functioning in the world.